krisselberg/alex-hormozi-gpt/README.md

 Here's a quick overview of how to run it locally.

-Requirements
+### Requirements

-Set up OpenAI
-You'll need an OpenAI API key to generate embeddings.
+- Set up OpenAI: You'll need an OpenAI API key to generate embeddings.

-Set up Supabase and create a database
+- Set up Supabase and create a database
   Note: You don't have to use Supabase.
 Use whatever method you prefer to store your data.
-But I like Supabase and think it's easy to use.

 There is a schema.sql file in the root of the repo that you can use to set up the database.